oureveryday/hk4e-check-bypass/README.md

 * Put files in `Release_dlls` beside game exe.
 * Put the RSApatch dll `version.dll` beside game exe.
 (No rename required)
+* If there is `Time Out` error occur, please restart game, as the game is trying to use a inappropiate dll loading time.

 ## Dependencies